craftweg/website/priv/posts/2016-01-03-i-struggle-learning-languages.md

 ---
 title: 'I struggle learning languages'
-excerpt: "It's not easy for me.
+description: "It's not easy for me.
 My mind has never been willing to learn languages but I'll do my best this year to overcome this problem."
 categories: [languages, german, english]
 ---